Metheus: Foundation (1981–1984)

 Metheus eventually expanded the Omega family to include expansion cards for the IBM PC and compatibles as well as VMEbus-based computer systems in the mid-1980s, starting with the Omega PC expansion card for the IBM PC AT in August 1985.
 In October 1987, the company introduced the Ultra Graphics Accelerator (UGA) board.
 A competitor to IBM's own VGA, it supported the IBM PC XT and could display color graphics up to 1024 by 768 pixels.
 It also supported emulated CGA and EGA graphics.
 Software that supported UGA included, among others, Aldus PageMaker, Harvard Graphics, Ventura Publisher, AutoCAD, CADKEY, P-CAD, and VersaCAD; desktop environments that supported UGA included GEM and both Windows 1.0 and Windows/286.

 The Omega family was preceded in release by the Lambda 750 in February 1983.
 The Lambda 750 was a dedicated graphical Unix workstation that made use of the company's proprietary Omega VDC.
-The Lamdba ran 4.1 BSD Unix between Motorola 68000 processors, one of which acted as the primary CPU and the other as an interface controller for memory and peripherals.
+The Lambda ran 4.1 BSD Unix between Motorola 68000 processors, one of which acted as the primary CPU and the other as an interface controller for memory and peripherals.
 As well as an interface controller, the second 68000 was also in charge of handling the graphical shell for the Unix installation.
-The Lamdba 750 was aimed at system integrators, who resold it as turnkey workstations for buyers from specific fields—not only CAD/CAM but also other scientific and industrial applications, including cartography, graphic design, imaging, and simulation.
+The Lambda 750 was aimed at system integrators, who resold it as turnkey workstations for buyers from specific fields—not only CAD/CAM but also other scientific and industrial applications, including cartography, graphic design, imaging, and simulation.
 In late 1983, Metheus signed an agreement with GenRad to resell the latter company's HILO 2 logic simulation software.
 The Lambda proved fairly popular; in 1983, Metheus achieved sales of $6 million.
 In 1984, the company reached $14 million in sales across their entire product line and established their first international offices in England.
 By August 1985, they had over 100 employees from their 75,000-square-foot offices in Hillsboro.